ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 The callback receiver is a process with multiple workers.
 The number of workers spawned is determined by the setting ``JOB_EVENT_WORKERS``.
 These workers pull events off of a queue in Redis where unprocessed events are placed by jobs’ respective dispatch workers as results are available.
 As mentioned in the :ref:`ag_performance_improvements` section, this number of workers increased based on the number of CPU detected on the control instance.
 Previously, this setting was hardcoded to 4 workers, and administrators had to set this file based setting via a custom settings file on each control node.

 This setting is still available for administrators to modify, with the knowledge that that values above 1 worker per CPU or less than 4 workers is not recommended.
-Greater values will have more workers available to clear the Redis queue as events stream to Ascender, but may compete with other processes for CPU seconds.
+Greater values will have more workers available to clear the Redis queue as events stream to climber, but may compete with other processes for CPU seconds.
 Lower values of workers may compete less for CPU on a node that also has had its number of UWSGI workers increased significantly, to prioritize serving web requests.

 Task Manager (Job Scheduling) Settings